 Here are some tips for managing outsourced work:

 Outsourcing allows you to focus on what matters most in your business − growing it!

-- Bookkeeping and financial management
+- Bookkeeping and financial management, such as payroll tasks

 - Marketing, advertising, and branding